Itsmadhatter/insight-overlay/README.md

 - [Alex "Dashner" Pylyshyn](https://twitter.com/dashnerrr) - Designer & Testing
 - [Alex "Lange" Van Camp](http://alexvan.camp/) - Improvements from TotH2017

-If using this bundle in a live production, please give credit to the above people.
+If using this bundle or any assets from this bundle in a live production, please give credit to the above people.